kalkite/go_pg_crud/README.md

 * Modify `main.go` file, You must configure the PostgreSQL database connection.
 Change your postgreSQL username and passoword in db connectin.
 * go to your project and Run `$go run cmd/web/*` or if you want to add command line interface port you give , `$go run cmd/web/* :9999`
 * Open your web browser, and navigate to `http://localhost:4000`
-* if you get any error in importing pacakges, `go mod init project_name',
+* if you get any error in importing pacakges, `go mod init project_name`,